Pioneers win Independence League Championship

 Paul Panduro has been on the Pioneers the last three years and finally winning a championship feels amazing.
 The best part though, winning this with his teammates who have grinded all summer for this moment.

 “It feels amazing taking home the championship after being here three years.
-The first year not really going that well then last year, we almost had it but this year we got it done and it feels incredible and just a good feeling to do it with the friends because at the end of the day,” Panduro said.
-“Winning the championship is okay but winning it with your teammates and the guys you grind with all summer is way better.”
+The first year not really going that well then last year, we almost had it but this year we got it done and it feels incredible and just a good feeling to do it with the friends because at the end of the day, winning the championship is okay but winning it with your teammates and the guys you grind with all summer is way better,” Panduro said.

 The Pioneers saw Mead walk in the second inning before putting himself in scoring position on a steal and with two outs, Antonio Nanez singled to score the first run of the game.